gurukiranac/TestVagrant-Technologies/README.md

 # TestVagrant-Technologies

-step 1- Just run the program.
+step 1- Just run the program(java code or python code).

 step 2- it will ask you to enter the weekly budget that the user has allocated to his subscriptions.